kavehmovahedi/wp_react_loader/README.md

 This will load the React application from the specified JavaScript file and pass the specified data in a global JS variable called gcl_settings.
 You can set the global variable name by including 'localization_variable' key in the constructor array.

+The `load_resource` method generates HTML code and returns it as a string.
+This output can be used directly in your code, either by echoing it or by returning it within a shortcode.

 You can also set, get, and remove data parameters like this:

 ```php